neoforged/Documentation/docs/resources/client/particles.md

 # Particles

-Particles are 2D effects that polish the game and add immersion.
+Particles are visual effects that polish the game and add immersion.
 They can be spawned both client and server [side], but being mostly visual in nature, critical parts exist only on the physical (and logical) client side.

+This article covers the construction and use of particle types and particle descriptions.
+For more rendering-specific information, see the companion [client particles][clientparticle] article.

-## Registering Particles
+## Registering `ParticleType`s

 Particles are registered using `ParticleType`s.
 These work similar to `EntityType`s or `BlockEntityType`s, in that there's a `Particle` class - every spawned particle is an instance of that class -, and then there's the `ParticleType` class, holding some common information, that is used for registration. `ParticleType`s are a [registry], which means that we want to register them using a `DeferredRegister` like all other registered objects: